carmecorbi/mcv-c5-team1/README.md

 </p>

 > [!IMPORTANT]
-> The presentation of W2 from this group is available [here](https://docs.google.com/presentation/d/1-VsnziZDube8XFzq-4NXA-_pu9qTRQsRqr77MLSaIro/edit?usp=sharing).
+> The presentation of W3 from this group is available [here](https://docs.google.com/presentation/d/1c8k0dAS7QEeoy0GYLkxylIw-KRnB-LcSswfWHyV6l_4/edit?usp=sharing).
+The access link for our Overleaf project on image captioning for the third and fourth week is available [here](https://overleaf.cvc.uab.cat/read/fvdttsmgdtbs#c694bb).
 If for some reason you don't have permissions to access it, contact any of the administrators of this repository.

 ## Table of Contents